-Soil Investigation report carried out on 12/12/2020 under project stated that the water table was encountered at the depth of 3.5m from the natural ground level.
+Soil Investigation report carried out under project stated that the water table was encountered at the depth of 4.3 m and 4.0m from the natural ground level as on 11/01/2020.
+Below map is showing Ground Water Table in Patna district.